 In many cases, there are non-radiative processes which compete with fluorescence and reduce or even fully suppress it (→ quenching).
 In particular, multi-phonon transitions are very strong for level pairs with an energy distance which is at most a few times the maximum phonon energy of the host material.
 In other cases, energy transfer processes can deplete the population of a metastable level.

-The quantum efficiency of fluorescence from some level is the average number of fluorescence photons obtained per ion which is put into the upper level.
+The quantum efficiency (or quantum yield) of fluorescence from some level is the average number of fluorescence photons obtained per ion which is put into the upper level.
 Solid-state gain media (e.g. laser crystals or rare-earth-doped fibers) often have laser transitions with a quantum efficiency very close to unity, whereas some levels (e.g. the lower laser level) exhibit virtually no fluorescence due to strong multi-phonon transitions.